 If your shares are held in street name, you must instruct the organization who holds your shares how to vote your shares.
 If you sign your proxy card but do not provide instructions on how your broker should vote on "routine" proposals, your broker will vote your shares as recommended by the Board.
 If you do not provide voting instructions, your shares will not be voted on any "non-routine" proposals.
 This vote is called a "broker non-vote."
 Under New York Stock Exchange ("NYSE") rules, a broker does not have the discretion to vote on any non-routine matter presented at the meeting, such as the Election of Directors Proposal or the Say on Pay Proposal.
 Under the NYSE rules, a broker does have discretion to vote on the Ratification of Auditor Proposal.
-As a result, any broker who is a member of the NYSE will not have the discretion to vote on any of the proposals presented at the Meeting, except for the Ratification of Auditor Proposal, if such broker has not received instructions from the beneficial owner of the shares represented.
+As a result, any broker who is a member of the NYSE will not have the discretion to vote on the Election of Directors Proposal or the Say on Pay Proposal, if such broker has not received instructions from the beneficial owner of the shares represented.

 For the Election of Directors Proposal, a nominee for director will be elected to the Board if the votes cast for such nominee's election exceed the votes cast against such nominee's election.
-The Ratification of Auditor Proposal, Say on Pay Proposal, and any other proposal properly submitted will be determined by of a majority of votes cast affirmatively or negatively.
+The Ratification of Auditor Proposal and Say on Pay Proposal will be determined by of a majority of votes cast affirmatively or negatively.
 Abstentions and broker non-votes will have no effect on the proposals.